bb039/HCI_Speech-to-Text_Project/README.md

 due to difficulty in deployment to a web application using an EC2 instance.
 Major difficulties laid in the limited capacity of memory for the instance and the larger memory requirements of the Whisper API dependencies.

+GUI implementation is accomplished through the use of Python's tkinter, tk, toolkit.
+This choice was made for ease of implementation and accessibility out of the box.
+Screen has a noticeable lack of polish regarding visual fidelity.
+A higher quality product could be accomplished if web deployment were not so memory intensive for the project's dependencies.
+Possible packages include to keep local deployment possible include:
+ - PyQt6 / PySide6
+ - Dear PyGui
+ - ttkbootstrap
+ - CustomTkinter